heptarch/heptarch.github.io/drafts/demon.md

   </p>

 *1860*.
 A little girl is seen to wander Aberdeen's Trinity Quay, fascinating by the changing shape of the waves.
-"What's the go o' that?" she asks passersby.
+"Where's the go o' that?" she asks passersby.
 They do not know.

 <p align="center">